Gong nui: Situation

-In the past, Chinese female was expected to be a housewife and male is expected to work outside.
-At that time, male earning more money to fulfill the need of the family are their responsibility.
-It is normal that femals want a rich male to confirm a stable life.
-Female can be accepted to be snobbish and superficial when choosing a companion.
-Using other words, it is the only life indemnification to their future.
+In the past, the typical Chinese woman was expected to be a housewife and the typical man is expected to work outside.
+During that time period, the responsibility of the men was to fulfill the needs of the family, monetarily or otherwise.
+Thus, it is understandable that women would want a rich man to ensure a stable life.
+In that circumstance, it is more acceptable for women to be snobbish and superficial when choosing a companion, as it is the only place they can be, for the sake of their future.

-But nowadays, females have relatively more chance to work and are financial independence from males.
-So, more people expect that females should not be same as the old day.
-They can afford their own consumption and don't need to focus on male property.
-If females think that the male should be rich and pay all the thing, they will be labelled as greedy or "Gold digger".
+Nowadays, women have relatively more chances to work and are thus more financially independent from men.
+Thus, more people expect that women should not behave in the same manner as how they did in the past.
+They can afford their own desires and don't need to make sacrifices in choosing between love and marrying rich.
+If women nowadays think that the man should be rich and pay for everything, they will therefore be labelled as greedy or as a "gold digger".

-But in another word, because females are financial independence from males, they can have more freedom in their future.
-They can choose not to marry and maintain single until an ideal male appearing, but not control by family and society.
-Consider higher financial ability and education of females, it is normal that female hope a more higher – quality companion, surely property is one of the important requirements.
-Especially, the old Chinese gender stereotype mentions that males should have better background than female.
-Even the society encourages equality of male and female, this gender stereotype still stays in the person's heart.
+On the other hand, because women are now much more financially independent, they can have more freedom to create their own futures.
+They can choose not to marry and instead remain single until they find love, while not suffering under the control of family and societal norms.
+Therefore, due to the higher financial stability and education of women in the present compared to bygone eras, it is expected for women to desire higher quality companions.